 - "Integral" link with the Spanish government.
 We consider CORES to be an arm of the government as an agency tightly controlled and supervised by the Spanish Ministry of Industry, specifically mandated to build up, manage, and control the nation's strategic oil reserves, in accordance with the EU and international legislation.
 Although CORES does not receive funds from the government or benefit from any explicit guarantee on its liabilities, there is, in our view, strong government support in the form of a regulatory framework under which oil and gas operators have the obligation to pay whatever fees are necessary to fully cover all of CORES' costs--including debt service. - "Critical" role as an entity especially formed to provide a strategic public service on behalf of the Spanish government.
 CORES has a specific mandate to monitor the level of Spain's oil reserves--virtually all of which come from imports--and ensure that they are sufficient to cover the country's oil consumption needs.
 Only the government itself can, in our opinion, undertake CORES' mandate.

 CORES borrows funds in the local and international financial markets to finance the purchase of oil stocks.
-Total debt on Dec.
-31, 2010, stood at €1.87 billion.
-We understand CORES plans to issue an additional bond shortly.
+Total debt on Aug.
+31, 2011, stood at €1.88 billion.

 Liquidity